Q & A

 Which conditions do you treat?

-Integrative Healing Arts offers acupuncture, massage therapy and herbal medicine programs to promote and maintain general wellness.
-The practice specializes in acupuncture for fertility, Sports Medicine Acupuncture® and facial rejuvenation acupuncture, but we also offer other programs for successful treatment of a wide range of specific conditions and illnesses.
+Integrative Healing Arts offers acupuncture, massage therapy and herbal medicine programs and health coaching programs to promote and maintain general wellness.
+The practice specializes in Fertility, Sports Medicine Acupuncture® and Facial Rejuvenation and anti-aging, but we also offer other programs for successful treatment of a wide range of specific conditions and illnesses.
 Please visit COMMON CONDITIONS for a list of the most common conditions we treat.
 If you don’t see your condition here, don’t worry - it’s probable that we can help you.
 Contact us for more information.

 What kinds of massage therapy do you use?